-Field Description Mode You can set the following modes on the Ethernet port: Auto-When the router is powered on or reboots, it attempts to determine if a DHCP server is present on the Ethernet network.
-If a DHCP server is found, the router obtains an IP address from the DHCP server.
-If no DHCP server is found, the port acts as a bridged LAN connection.
+Field Description Mode You can set the following modes on Ethernet ports 1, 2: Auto-The Auto option is only available on Ethernet port 2.
+When the router is powered on or reboots, it attempts to determine if a DHCP server is present on the Ethernet network.
+If a DHCP server is found, the router obtains an IP address from the DHCP server, and the other Ethernet port defaults to LAN.
+If no DHCP server is found, the ports act as a bridged LAN connection.
 LAN-The Ethernet port acts as a LAN connection.
-WAN- The port is used as a WAN connection.
+WAN-The WAN option is only available on Ethernet port 2.
+The port is used as a WAN connection.
 Any security settings configured on the router, such as DMZ, IP filters, and port forwarding rules apply to this WAN connection.
 Link Setting Configures the Ethernet port speed and duplex setting Most of the time you can leave the default setting and the device you are connecting automatically negotiates the speed and duplex setting with the AirLink router.
 However, if the connected device has a fixed setting, use this field to change the AirLink router setting to match that of the connected device.
 Note: If you select 100 Mb Full Duplex or 10 Mb Full Duplex for the router, ensure that the same speed is selected on the connected device.
-The options are: Auto-(default) The router auto-negotiates with the connected device to use the fastest speed possible-10 Mb, 100 Mb, or 1000 Mb.
+The options are: • Auto-(default) The router auto-negotiates with the connected device to use the fastest speed possible-10 Mb, 100 Mb, or 1000 Mb.
 For best results, ensure that the connected device is also set to auto-negotiation.
-If your highest priority is power saving, select one of the 100 Mb or 10 Mb settings.
-100 Mb Full Duplex 100 Mb Half Duplex 10 Mb Full Duplex 10 Mb Half Duplex You can view the current speed and duplex setting on the Status > Ethernet page.
-See page 53.
+If your highest priority is power saving, select one of the 100 Mb or 10 Mb settings. • 100 Mb Full Duplex • 10 Mb Full Duplex • 10 Mb Half Duplex • 10 Mb Half Duplex You can view the current speed and duplex setting on the Status > Ethernet page.
+See